Debt Payoff Strategies7 min read

 Automate to Protect the Plan

 Schedule autopay for minimums plus extra on the target account for the day after payday.
 Automation removes willpower from monthly decisions.
+If your lender limits autopay amounts, automate minimums everywhere and manual-schedule the extra on the target—still on payday, still automatic in your calendar.

 Step 5: Review and Adjust Monthly